-We’ve all seen the cover cliché; our hero/heroes breaking through a wall.
+There is nothing our heroes love more than breaking through a wall.
 Sometimes this wall is actually the cover itself, with the heroes breaking through it.

 Two heads angrily gritting their teeth at each other.
 They’re so close it looks like they are about to kiss.
 You’ve seen it on dozens of comics.